pokaru/dtoMapper/README.md

 Annotations
 -----------
+Mapping configurations are purely annotation-based.
+All the configuration annotations associated with this tool are described below.

 **@MappedObject(key="someKey")** (class-level)
 > When you annotate your DTO with this annotation, you set which object your DTO will map to.
 The **key** attribute is required and used to reference which object in a map (discussed later) your DTO will map to.
 > All DTO fields, by default, will map to fields in the mapped object, referenced by the **key**.